koriaf/ausdigital-nry/docs/1.0/index.md

 The first step in validating the Merkle-Dag is to check that the proof.json exists and is no larger than MAX_SIZE.

-For example, assuming the blockchain contains `/ipfs/QmS5EogHn2MtSBsQ4wXFEPeiA1zWPfaEbumWEJJNsUWuW2/`, the validation begins with:
+For example, assuming the blockchain contains `/ipfs/QmS5EogHn2MtSBsQ4wXFEPeiA1zWPfaEbumWEJJNsUWuW2`, the validation begins with:

  * test for the existence of `/ipfs/QmS5EogHn2MtSBsQ4wXFEPeiA1zWPfaEbumWEJJNsUWuW2/proof.json`
  * if the proof.json is larger than `MAX_SIZE`, it is not valid.
-There is no need to download more than `MAX_SIZE + 1 byte` in this step.
+There is no need to download more than `MAX_SIZE + 1 byte` in this step; technically it requires just several hundreds of bytes to get file size.
  * test for the existence of `/ipfs/QmS5EogHn2MtSBsQ4wXFEPeiA1zWPfaEbumWEJJNsUWuW2/proof.sig`
  * if the proof.sig is larger than `MAX_SIZE`, it is not valid.
 There is no need to download more than `MAX_SIZE + 1 byte` in this step.